tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Depth sensor range: 1.2 - 3.5m</li>
 <li>Frame rate (depth and color stream): 30FPS</li>
 </ul>
 <p>The software paired with Kinect that we used to process the scan was <a href="https://skanect.occipital.com/">Skanect.</a> <a href="https://www.instructables.com/id/How-to-3D-scan-with-Skanect/">Here</a> we can find a step by step instruction on using Skanect.
 Choosing myself as the scanned object means I required further supports from others: someone held and tilted the Kinect vertically (Santi - our instructor), someone rotated me while I'm kneeling on the chair (my classmate Hala), and someone documented the process (Zoi - an MDEF student).
-The reason why I'm not sitting on the chair was to avoid having to process the chair from the exported mesh later.</p>
+The reason why I was not sitting on the chair was to avoid having to process the chair from the exported mesh later.</p>
 <p>Steps to scan:</p>
 <ul>
 <li>Check the connection between Skanect and Kinect</li>
 <li>Select the <strong>Body</strong> scene with <i>1 x 1 x 1m</i> bounding box and start scanning</li>
 <li>Click the record button, rotate and maintain the object to make sure it could be scanned properly.
 Click the button again when finishing.</li>
-<li>Crop the lanky bottom of the mesh and ensure a flat base for the model by selecting the <strong>Move & Crop</strong> feature</li>
+<li>Crop the messy bottom of the mesh and ensure a flat base for the model by selecting the <strong>Move & Crop</strong> feature</li>
 <li>Making the mesh watertight and fill holes by selecting the <strong>Fill Holes</strong> feature and choose the <i>Medium</i> option</li>
 <li>Export to <code>.obj</code> or <code>.stl</code></li>
 </ul>
 <p>And here is the outcome imported to Blender (the size of the file was too big, that's why I just posted a screenshot here):</p>
 <p></p>
 <h6>Processing the mesh with Blender</h6>
 <p>Now let's make myself a bit prettier by 3D retouching the outcome!
 We had a class by Victor Barberan regarding fixing the mesh with Blender.
 I simply followed his instructions to work on my mess, oh I meant, mesh.
 Some steps followed (<strong>IMPORTANT: </strong> following the order can be life-saving.
-I started sculpting <strong>BEFORE</strong> switching to <strong>Edit Mode</strong> and immediately hit my head to the keyboard):</p>
+I started sculpting <strong>BEFORE</strong> switching to <strong>Edit Mode</strong> and hit my head to the keyboard soon after):</p>
 <ul>
 <li>In <strong>Object Mode</strong>: rotate, scale and <i>Set Geometry to Origin</i></li>
 <li>In <strong>Edit Mode</strong>: use <i>Select Circle</i> tool to select the outside faces of my model, hide them, and delete the horrible mess inside.
 Also, hit space and remove duplicated vertices.</li>
 <li>In <strong>Edit Mode</strong>: select the whole model and go to <strong>Mesh > Clean Up</strong>.
 Use <i>Delete Loose</i> to get rid of loose vertices and edges.
-Select <i>Decimate Geometry</i> and reduced the ratio to collapse edges and get a less complicated model.</li>
+Select <i>Decimate Geometry</i> and reduce the ratio to collapse edges and to get a less complicated model.</li>
 <li>Activate and install <i>Mesh: 3D Print Toolbox</i> module in <strong>User Preferences > Add-ons</strong>.
 Now we can clean up problems with our model and make it printable by selecting <i>Make Manifold</i> to get rid of distorted edges.</li>
-<li>Go back to <strong>Object Mode</strong>: solidify the object, to make sure there are no weird interior layers</li>
 <li>Go back to <strong>Edit Mode</strong>: spot holes in the model, select their borders and press <kbd>Option</kbd> + <kbd>F</kbd> to fill the holes</li>
-<li>Now we can go to <strong>Object Mode</strong>: fine-tuning the model with sculpting tools such as <strong>Smooth, Flatten</strong> and <strong>Grab</strong></li>
+<li>Now we can go to <strong>Object Mode</strong>: fine-tune the model with sculpting tools such as <strong>Smooth, Flatten</strong> and <strong>Grab</strong></li>
+<li>Go back to <strong>Object Mode</strong>: solidify the object (optional) and add a cube base to the bottom of the model</li>
 </ul>
 <p>And let me introduced you to the 3D Tue (not in a perfect state)!</p>
 <div class="sketchfab-embed-wrapper text-center">